diegomendezp/Ironhack-lectures-v3/content/module1/Week 1/Day 3/00-js-functions-scope.md

 ## Scope

-##### A scope is context in which a function or a variable is visible from different parts of code.
+##### A scope is context/area in which variable or a function  is visible from different parts of code.